pingcap/docs/develop/dev-guide-paginate-results.md

 ### Clustered index table

-For clustered index tables (also known as "index-organized tables"), we can use the `concat` function to concatenate the values ​​of multiple columns as a key, and then use the window function to get the paging information.
+For clustered index tables (also known as "index-organized tables"), you can use the `concat` function to concatenate values of multiple columns as a key, and then use a window function to query the paging information.

-It should be noted that the key is a string at this time, and you must ensure that the length of the string is always the same, in order to obtain the correct `start_key` and `end_key` in the slice through the `min` and `max` aggregation functions.
-If the length of the field for string concatenation is not fixed, you can use the `LPAD` function to complete it.
+It should be noted that the key is a string at this time, and you must ensure that the length of the string is always the same, to obtain the correct `start_key` and `end_key` in the slice through the `min` and `max` aggregation function.
+If the length of the field for string concatenation is not fixed, you can use the `LPAD` function to pad it.

-For example, we want to do a paged batch of the data in the `ratings` table.
+For example, you can implement a paging batch for the data in the `ratings` table as follows:

-We can first create the meta information table by using the following SQL statement.
-Because the `book_id` and `user_id` columns that make up the key are both of type `bigint`, the conversion to string is not of equal width, so we need to use the `LPAD` function to fill in the length with `0` if it is not long enough according to the maximum number of bits 19 of type `bigint`.
+Create the meta information table by using the following statement.
+As the key concatenated by `book_id` and `user_id`, which are `bigint` types, is unable to convert to the same length, the `LPAD` function is used to pad the length with `0` according to the maximum bits 19 of `bigint`.

 {{< copyable "sql" >}}